nealcaren/fightordie/_build/html/_sources/Volumes/35/01/the_flood_the_red_cross_and_the_national_guard.md

 > <span style="font-variant:small-caps;">Headquarters, Relief Expedition, Mississippi National Guard. </span>
 > &nbsp;
-> Office of the Commanding General, Vicksburg, Miss.
+Office of the Commanding General, Vicksburg, Miss.
 > &nbsp;
-> May 23rd, 1927.
+May 23rd, 1927.
 > &nbsp;
-> Subject: Whipping of Refugees.
+Subject: Whipping of Refugees.
 > &nbsp;
-> To: Captain F. L. Wright, 106th Eng., Camp Fort Hill.
+To: Captain F. L. Wright, 106th Eng., Camp Fort Hill.
-> &nbsp;
 > 1. Report reaching these Headquarters by Attorney Ewing (col.) and Dr. Penson (col.), as follows: L. R. Ruben, Camp Fort Hill, whipped last week; Sheffield Collins, reported whipped on the 19th of May; 25 men whipped on May 20th.
 Witnesses, Wess Edwards, Mary Cortney, Gertis Simpson, Yerger Cortney, James Loston. <br/> Another report, one woman whipped last week, taken to hospital, required seven stitches in her head.
 > 2. You will make an immediate investigation of the above cases and report in writing to this office the results of your investigation.
 > &nbsp;